 The show currently has a 45% tomatometer and 30% audience score on Rotten Tomatoes.
 5.9/10 on IMDb.

-Who Is Attached: Daniela Nieves, Jennifer Kirby, Craig Stevenson, Louisa Connolly-Burnham, Nikol Kollars
+Daniela Nieves, Jennifer Kirby, Craig Stevenson, Louisa Connolly-Burnham and Nikol Kollars have all joined the cast.

-Filming Locations: Various places around Spain including Olite, Zaragoza, and Pamplona.
+Filming occurred in various places around Spain including Olite, Zaragoza, and Pamplona.

 Vampire Academy adaptation Netflix Adaptation: Everything We Know So Far